Justin Bieber and Usher Win Lawsuit Over Hit Single “Somebody To Love”

 Apparently Casey’s lawyers notified Bieber’s team in December 2015 of the supposed infringement, but never heard back.

-Casey posted her intentions on Facebook “As many of you that follow my career and work have already recognized, Justin Bieber’s song “Sorry” copies the vocal riff prominently featured in my song “Ring the Bell.”
-The writers, producers, and performers of “Sorry” did not obtain a license for this exploitation of my work, nor did they obtain or seek my permission.
+“As many of you that follow my career and work have already recognized, Justin Bieber’s song ‘Sorry’ copies the vocal riff prominently featured in my song ‘Ring the Bell.’
+The writers, producers, and performers of ‘Sorry’ did not obtain a license for this exploitation of my work, nor did they obtain or seek my permission.
 Yesterday afternoon, I filed a lawsuit for copyright infringement against Justin Bieber and the other responsible parties.”

 You can check out the two songs below and see for yourself whether or not Bieber used Casey’s work in his.